DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 * `Collectors::CodeProvenance`: Collects library metadata to power grouping and categorization of stack traces (e.g. to help distinguish user code, from libraries, from the standard library, etc).
 * `Collectors::CpuAndWallTime`: Collects samples of living Ruby threads, recording elapsed CPU and Wall-clock time, and tagging them with thread id and thread name.
 Relies on the `Collectors::Stack` for the actual stack sampling.
+* `Collectors::CpuAndWallTimeWorker`: Triggers the periodic execution of `Collectors::CpuAndWallTime`.
 * `Collectors::Stack`: Used to gather a stack trace from a given Ruby thread.
 Stores its output on a `StackRecorder`.

 * (Deprecated) `Encoding::Profile::Protobuf`: Encodes gathered data into the pprof format.